 It’s a well-known fact that Americans love guacamole.
 In fact, they eat tons of it during Cinco de Mayo.
 Guacamole is the heart of a party, whether is a small get-together with your closest friends or a huge family reunion, Mexican homes have always a place right in the center of the table for a bowl of a special recipe of the best guacamole they can make.

-The key to a great guacamole is in the avocado.
-Pick the ones that have a slightly tenderness to the touch, not too saggy or too hard.
+The key to great guacamole is in the avocado.
+Pick the ones that have a slight tenderness to the touch, not too saggy or too hard.
 The best avocados usually have a thinner skin and a very good tip to make sure your avocado is just perfect, is removing the little stem at the top, you’ll be able to take a sneak peek into the avocado, if the color is a live green and fresh-looking, you got yourself a great avocado.

 Each region and family has their tips and tricks to achieve the best taste in guacamole.
 My family is from two different sides of Mexico (right in the north and about in the middle), and every taco place has its own version of this ultra-versatile dip and sauce.
-I’ve tasted a ridiculous amount of guacamole in my life, not everyone is great, some lack of flavor, but rest assure that these three recipes will definitely leave you wanting some more totopos to dip into them.
+I’ve tasted a ridiculous amount of guacamole in my life, not everyone is great, some lack of flavor, but rest assured that these three recipes will definitely leave you wanting some more totopos to dip into them.

 1. Soft and Spicy Guacamole

 If you want to use your guacamole as a sauce too, you gotta add some spice in it.
 This recipe is perfect to put in your tacos, tortas, and burritos.
 Is extremely easy to make and is probably the one that takes less effort in this list.

 You will need:

 - Avocados.
 Pick as many as you want, depending on how much guacamole you want to make.